VerifyTests/Verify/docs/mdsource/serializer-settings.source.md

 ### Named Guid

 Specific Guids can be named.
+When those Guids found, it will be replaced with the supplied name.

+#### Instance

+snippet: InstanceNamedGuid

+#### Globally

 snippet: NamedGuid

-Now when `c8eeaf99-d5c4-4341-8543-4597c3fd40c9` is found, it will be replaced with `guidName`.

 ## Dates are scrubbed